 For more information about the program, check the powerpoint in PDF form: Counseling Psychology Program

 The Program embraces the Scientist-Practitioner model and embodies a balanced training experience in the scientific and theoretical foundations of psychology and in applications of practice skills and research.
 The Program encourages a hypothesis-testing approach toward obtaining and evaluating information and it encourages the examination of empirical literature related to planning and evaluating interventions that focus on prevention or remediation of problems.
 The Program emphasizes prevention of psychological problems, the teaching of effective coping skills (to prevent problems), and the development of effective problem-resolution skills to remediate negative coping behaviors.

-We offer early review of applicants who would like to be considered for the Douglass Fellowship (https://gs.howard.edu).
-Early admission applications must be received by November 1st.
+We offer early review of applicants who would like to be considered for the Douglass Fellowship or McNair Fellowship (https://gs.howard.edu).
+Early admission applications must be received by November 1.

 Length of Time for Completion of the Ph.D.
 Degree

 The Doctoral program in Counseling Psychology generally requires 5-6 years of full-time study, inclusive of the Pre-doctoral Internship and Doctoral Dissertation.
 However, students are expected to complete all Ph.D. program degree requirements within a maximum of seven (7) years from the date of initial registration in the program.
 After seven years, students must petition for readmission and may be readmitted only upon (a) fulfillment of conditions recommended by the departmental Committee on Graduate Studies (e.g., demonstrated course viability, etc.) and (b) approval by the Executive Committee of the Graduate School, subject to the rules for readmission to the Graduate School in Article I, Section 7.